 Instead of more vicious attacks on defenseless disciplines, let me ask a few more general questions:

 (1) If liberal education is intended to prepare students for active, responsible citizenship, shouldn't this have been taken care of in high school?
-The most important tool of citizenship -- the vote -- comes to us at the tender age of 18, i.e. before the "proper preparation" of a college education.
-And only about 20 % of Americans complete college.
+The most important tool of citizenship – the vote – comes to us at the tender age of 18, i.e. before the "proper preparation" of a college education.
+And only about 20 % (as of 1998) of Americans complete college.
 Are we to deny proper preparation for citizenship to the great majority of the population?

 Maybe this is one of the roots of the problem: We grew up with our educational choices made for us.
 In this way, we learned that nobody should be trusted to decide such serious issues for themselves, that decisions should be left to professionals, to authorities.
 Now, authorities ourselves, we send the same messages to our own students.